Having a voice

-While this is a positive development, how easy is it for children to ask for extra help or tell their school that they don’t like the support they are getting?
-In many cases children will not have to formally ask to use their rights because their school will already gather their views when they are planning support or they have parents who can speak up for them if their support is not working for them.
+While this is great how easy is it for children to ask for extra help or tell their school that they don’t like the support they are getting?
+In many cases children will not have to formally ask to use their rights because their school will already gather their views when they are planning support or they will have parents who can speak up for them if their support is not working for them.

-The good news is that in January 2018 My Rights, My Say was set up to provide advocacy to children aged 12 – 15 who have additional support needs to help them have their voices heard about their rights in education.
+The good news is that My Rights, My Say can provide advocacy support to children aged 12 – 15 who have additional support needs to help them have their voices heard about their rights in education.

 What difference can advocacy make?